develtechmon/ROS1/UserGuide/dronekit_indoor_flying_setup.md

 ## 4. Create Access Point

-To creaete access point from our `Raspberry Pi Zero 2`.
+To create access point from our `Raspberry Pi Zero 2`.
 Do the following.
 But, in my setup i didnt set the static `IP address`.

 Enable static `IP address` by adding following line